Just Keeps Getting Better -2

 Since he was being unfriendly there was no sense in trying the egalitarian approach

-Turning on her Cell phone, Eva rang the Office, spoke to the person in charge of her arrangements.
+Turning on her Cell phone, Eva rang the Office.
+She spoke to the person in charge of her arrangements.

 Eva was not one to allow herself to be 'managed' by an inferior.
 If Nunes was going to be difficult, she could be distant and behave as if they were in different vehicles.

 Doing his job

-As the conversation between Eva and the office was not being conducted in English, Jeremy didn't know precisely what was being said but caught the words "Spanish Court" so had the impression that he was to take her to that hotel.
+As the conversation between Eva and the office was not being conducted in English, Jeremy didn't know precisely what was being said.
+He did catch the words "Spanish Court" and assumed that he was to take her to that hotel.

-Yup.
-Friday night, and he's going to spend it running errands for the Pillsbury dough boy.
+Friday night and he's going to spend it running errands for the Pillsbury dough girl.

 It just keeps getting better.